Sci-tech Innovation Advances Tibets Agricultural Development - UrduPoint

 Sci-tech Innovation Advances Tibet's Agricultural Development

-Agricultural science and technology have contributed greatly to the effective supply of agricultural products, and raised the incomes of farmers and herders in southwest China's Tibet Autonomous Region, local authorities have said

-LHASA (UrduPoint / Pakistan Point News - 9th Aug, 2021 ) --:Agricultural science and technology have contributed greatly to the effective supply of agricultural products, and raised the incomes of farmers and herders in southwest China's Tibet Autonomous Region, local authorities have said.
+LHASA, Aug 9 (UrduPoint / Pakistan Point News - 9th Aug, 2021 ) :Agricultural science and technology have contributed greatly to the effective supply of agricultural products, and raised the incomes of farmers and herders in southwest China's Tibet Autonomous Region, local authorities have said.

 Spending on research and development in agriculture and animal husbandry has long accounted for more than 60 percent of the region's total research and development investment, according to the Science and Technology Department of Tibet.